vincent290587/Climber/README.md

 ## Slope detection

-The current in-game slope is sniffed using an ANT+ continuous scanner directly with the nRF52 radio, which makes it available only the in non-workout mode of Zwift.
+The current in-game slope is sniffed using an ANT+ continuous scanner directly with the nRF52 radio.
+The software can work in 2 modes:
+- When in simulation mode, the slope is directly obtained from the game ANT+ packets,
+- When in ERG mode, the slope is estimated using a 6 states kalman filter feeding on speed / power and altitude.

 ## Incline achievement